chris73it/chris73it.github.io/_posts/2025-07-16-TryHackMe-SilverPlatter-Walkthrough.md

 As part of the class [Introduction to Hacking Methodology](https://academy.simplycyber.io/p/introduction-to-hacking-methodology)
 I took [these notes](https://www.notion.so/Introduction-to-Hacking-Methodology-GitHub-Pages-23346f98ca3080d18194f3b09c709143?source=copy_link) while hacking a machine called silver-platter.

-This is an introductory class and the difficulty of the Linux machine is fairly low; still, this is my first time I have managed to hack one (with some help from one video) and I am very proud of it, so I decided to put this page together to help other students like me.
+This is an introductory class and the difficulty of the Linux machine is fairly low; still, this is my first time  have managed to hack one (with some help from one video) and I am very proud of it, so I decided to put this page together to help other students like me.
 My main focus with this walkthrough is in highlighting the reasoning behind the commands, as opposed to simply listing all the required steps without justification or context.
 I hope you will find it useful.

 When you look at my solution, do not get discouraged because you fear you would never think about doing some of these things, instead consider that: